 - Bipartisan Support Increasing for Reform of Mandatory Minimum Sentencing: Congress is now considering two bi-partisan bills, the Smarter Sentencing Act (S. 1410) and the Justice Safety Valve Act (HR 1695 and S 619).
 If enacted, the Smarter Sentencing Act would: provide for retroactive application of the 2010 Fair Sentencing Act, which reduced excessive penalties for federal crack cocaine offenses; reduce the five-, 10-, and 20-year mandatory minimum sentences for many federal drug crimes to two-, five-, and 10-year terms, respectively; and expand the existing “safety valve” exception for drug offenses to apply to people who fall into Criminal History Categories I or II under the U.S. Sentencing Guidelines (rather than just Criminal History Category I, as is currently the case).
 The Smarter Sentencing Act would give federal courts more discretion to depart from any mandatory minimum sentence.
 In light of the pending legislation, practitioners may want to consider postponements for defendants facing mandatory minimum sentences that could be impacted by any of the bills.
-See this Sentencing Law and Policy Blog post and Order Granting Motion to Continue.
+See this Sentencing Law and Policy Blog post, Order Granting Motion to Continue, and Order Vacating Sentencing Hearing.

 - Sentencing Resource Counsel Rebut Commission's Booker Report: In December 2012 the Commission issued its Report on the Continuing Impact of United States v.
 Booker on Federal Sentencing.
 In the following articles and fact sheets, Sentencing Resource Counsel have rebutted various claims made in the Commission's Report: